cockroachdb/docs/src/current/v23.2/read-committed.md

 `READ COMMITTED` and `SERIALIZABLE` transactions both serve globally consistent ("non-stale") reads and [commit atomically]({% link {{ page.version.version }}/developer-basics.md %}#how-transactions-work-in-cockroachdb). `READ COMMITTED` transactions have the following differences:

-- Writes in concurrent `READ COMMITTED` transactions can interleave without blocking or aborting transactions, and a write can never block a read of the same row.
+- Writes in concurrent `READ COMMITTED` transactions can interleave without aborting transactions, and a write can never block a non-locking read of the same row.
 This is because `READ COMMITTED` transactions are not required to be placed into a [serializable ordering]({% link {{ page.version.version }}/demo-serializable.md %}).

 - Whereas statements in `SERIALIZABLE` transactions see data that committed before the transaction began, statements in `READ COMMITTED` transactions see data that committed before each **statement** began.
-If rows are being updated by concurrent writes, reads in a `READ COMMITTED` transaction can return different results.
+If rows are being updated by concurrent writes, reads in a `READ COMMITTED` transaction can [return different results](#non-repeatable-reads-and-phantom-reads).

 	{{site.data.alerts.callout_info}}
 	For details on how this is implemented, see [Read snapshots]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#read-snapshots).